pigna90/crewai-workshops/README.md

-# PyCon DE 2025 Workshop
+# CrewAI PyCon DE Workshop 2025

-This repository contains the materials and assignments for the PyCon DE 2025 workshop.
+This repository contains the materials and assignments for the CrewAI workshop at PyCon DE 2025.
 The website serves as a central hub to guide participants through the hands-on learning session.

 ## Overview